Wham!: 1983–1984: Legal disputes with Innervision, switch to Epic and Make It Big

-China (1985)
+1985: Visit to China and Live Aid

+As part of their visit to China, Wham! performed at Beijing's Workers' Gymnasium (top) and Canton's Sun Yat-sen Memorial Hall (bottom).

-In March 1985, Wham! took a break from recording to embark on a lengthy world tour, including a ground-breaking 10-day visit to China, the first by a Western pop group.
+In April 1985, Wham! undertook a groundbreaking 10-day visit to China, the first by a Western pop group, as part of their Big Tour.
 The China excursion was a publicity scheme devised by Simon Napier-Bell (one of their two managers; Jazz Summers being the other).
-It began with a concert at the Peoples' Gymnasium in Beijing in front of 12,000 people.
+It began with a concert at the Workers' Gymnasium in Beijing in front of 12,000 people.
 They also played a concert in front of 5,000 in Canton.
 The two concerts were played without compensation.
 Wham!'s visit to China attracted huge media attention across the world.
 Napier-Bell later admitted that he used cunning tactics to sabotage the efforts of rock band Queen to be the first to play in China: he made two brochures for the Chinese authorities; one featuring Wham! fans as pleasant middle-class youngsters and one portraying Queen lead singer Freddie Mercury in typically flamboyant poses.
 The Chinese opted for Wham!.

 British director Lindsay Anderson was engaged to accompany Wham! to China and make a documentary film about the visit.
 Anderson called his one-hour and 18 minute film If You Were There.
 In the final stages of editing, Anderson was dismissed by Wham!'s management, the editing team quit, and the film was re-edited, renamed and released as Wham! in China: Foreign Skies.
 According to a 2006 interview with The Independent, Andy Stephens, manager for Michael, said that the film [Anderson's version] was simply not good enough to be shown in public: "It's a dreadful film ...
 It's 20 years old and it's rubbish.
 Why on earth should we allow it to be shown?"
 However, after viewing it in 2008, critic and journalist John Harris described it as "a rich, poetic, panoramic portrait of China's strangeness to the eyes of outsiders".